aura-nw/docs/docs/overview/start/wallet.md

 #### Important Note: From May 31st, 2024.
 Aura changes **chain-id** for integrating EVM.
 Therefore, Keplr extension users MUST remove old Aura Network config and add new one again by following these steps:

-- Remove old config from Keplr
+- Remove old Aura network config from Keplr
 - Go to [**Aurascan**](https://aurascan.io) and connect wallet
-- Add Aura network config and setup chain visibility
+- Add Aura new config (chain-id: **aura_6322-2**) and setup chain visibility

-Here is an example in **testnet**
+Here is an example guide

 ![Keplr Extension migration](/img/aurascan/wallet-migration.webp)